-Our second Gender Pay Gap report confirms that we have an excellent gender balance throughout our business.
-We’re proud that 79% of our overall workforce is female, a slight increase on last year, along with half of our senior management.
+Our third Gender Pay Gap report confirms that we have an excellent gender balance throughout our business.
+We’re proud that 64% of our overall workforce is female, along with over half of our senior management.

 We are also firmly committed to equal pay.
 We continue to ensure that people are paid the same for doing equivalent jobs across our business, regardless of gender.

 “As a travel business which has been in the UK market for more than 50 years, our success is built on outstanding customer service, which is bedded into our work ethic.
 As such we recruit for attitude and aptitude to attract a diverse selection of applicants and employees to our business, which personify our brand values.
 We take pride in our efforts to be inclusive, with coaching and career progression plans for everyone regardless of gender and, in producing this report, commit to continuing to improve balance within our organisation.”